Choosing a good DENIM fabric – (Very) Well Dressed #2

 We will also talk about the most recognized countries of origin for denim.

-indigo denim selvedge edging
+indigo selvedge denim edging

-4. The case of faded
+4. The case of the washed out

 And why there is one of the three that I recommend less than the others.